 Status.
 HASEKO's plans provide public access to the basin's waterways and the ocean shoreline.
 In some cases, (e.g., the approximately 9-acre One'ula Beach Park Expansion), this is being done by deeding the shoreline property to the City and County of Honolulu.
-In other instances, HASEKO is providing the access via easements.
+In other instances, HASEKO is providing the access via conditions imposed by the City.

-The Department of the Army Corps of Engineers Permit for the proposed marina (PODCO 2117) ("DA Permit") requires that the basin's waterways be open to public navigation.
-Onshore public access to the proposed marina waterways and the ocean shoreline are conditions of Ordinance 93-94 (the "1993 rezoning") and Resolution 93-286, CD-1 (the Special Management Area Use Permit and Shoreline Setback Variance approved by the City Council in 1993).
+Onshore public access to the proposed marina waterways and the ocean shoreline are conditions of Ordinance 93-94 (the "1993 rezoning") and Resolution 93-286, CD-1 (the Special Management Area Use Permit and Shoreline Setback Variance ("SMP/SSV") approved by the City Council in 1993).
+In 2011, HASEKO decided to change the waterway from a marina to a recreational lagoon and in 2013, the City Council approved the lagoon as an option in the Ewa Development Plan.
+In connection with a rezoning action initiated in 2016, similar conditions requiring public access around the recreational lagoon and to the shoreline were imposed under Ordinance 16-27 and Resolution 16-180 (the SMP/SSV approved by the City Council).
 Pursuant to these conditions, HASEKO provides to the City Department of Planning and Permitting, for review and approval, updated Urban Design Plans that describe the location and nature of such public access ways.
 With the change to a recreational lagoon, public access to the ocean shoreline and around the waterfront is provided for in current conceptual plans.